Chairman of the Board

 Prof. Gil McVean

-I am a Professor of Statistical Genetics at the University of Oxford, the Director of the Oxford Big Data Institute and a founder of Genomics plc.
+I am responsible for how data is used within Genomics plc.
 My main expertise is in statistical genetics, human genome variation and evolution.

 I help organise and run the 1,000 Genomes Project, which is mapping human genomic variation.
 I’m also part of the Global Alliance for Genomics and Health where I help establish methods and protocols for storing and exchanging genomic data with linked medical information.